lokori/secretman/README.md

 ## Use-case 4: AWS multi-factor authentication

-In progress.

 Amazon doesn't support FIDO U2F.
 Necessary to secure both management console and AWS CLI client.
+I'm assuming you have already created users in AWS and installed CLI tools.

 ### Console with Yubikey Authenticator

 * [Download Yubikey Authenticator](https://www.yubico.com/support/knowledge-base/categories/articles/yubico-authenticator-download/) to emulate Google Authenticator TOTP protocol.
 * Enable MFA from AWS console for the user.
 * Setup a backup device (offline) or save the Authenticator seed (QR-code) in a safe offline storage.
-Otherwise you may get locked out of your account after Yubikey is lost or destroyed one day.
+Otherwise you may get locked out of your account after Yubikey is lost or destroyed one day. *BE VERY CAREFUL HERE*
 * Scan QR code for Authenticator (Authenticator captures it from the computer's screen).

 ![Authenticator setup](/authenticator.png)